AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **AVX-14700** - Addressed an issue where some Gateways could be reported in a down state if Certificate Domain is updated.
 - **AVX-14729** - Fixed an issue with cloudN upgrade failing dry run caused due to SSLError (Cert Expired).
 - **AVX-14820** - Addressed an issue with Gateways being in up state during an upgrade from 6.4 to 6.5.
-- **AVX-15012** - Exception error during disabling OCI transit firenet function.
+- **AVX-15012** - Exception error during disabling OCI transit FireNet function.
 - **AVX-15071** - Fixed firewall tuple setting from changing during Controller upgrade.
 - **AVX-15083** - Fixed issues with Site2Cloud with “Single IP HA” feature having issues with customized SNAT features when “sync to HA gateway” configuration is enabled.
 - **AVX-15138** - Fixed route table priority to deal with CIDR overlap between advertised routes from Transit and CaaG/CloudN eth2 MGMT interface.
 - **AVX-15198** - Process optimization to avoid db updates when Transit Gateway details are listed by the Aviatrix Controller or CoPilot.
-- **AVX-15238** - Fixed a CaaG registrion failure issue after the cert domain is changed from default.
+- **AVX-15238** - Fixed a CaaG registration failure issue after the cert domain is changed from default.
 - **AVX-15332** - Fixed an issue that was causing the Controller migration process to fail.
 - **AVX-15454** - Deleted dependency of storage account for Azure China gateways.
 - **AVX-15528** - The real-time status of the gateway is not returned in GCP when there are a large number of instances in the Project.